-Summer movies 2017: Box office winners and losers
+Summer movies 2017: Box-office winners and losers

 WINNER: Edgar Wright

-A reliable creator of cult favorite comedies like Scott Pilgrim vs. the World and Hot Fuzz, British writer-director Wright had never had a major box-office hit in the U.S. — until now.
+A reliable creator of cult-favorite comedies like Scott Pilgrim vs. the World and Hot Fuzz, British writer-director Wright had never had a major box-office hit in the U.S. — until now.
 Wright’s high-speed, music-driven crime film Baby Driver has made $104 mil domestically, nearly quadrupling the box office of his previous film, The World’s End.

 LOSER: Logan Lucky

-Director Steven Soderbergh emerged from his previously announced retirement to make this racecar heist flick, starring Daniel Craig, Channing Tatum, Adam Driver, Katherine Waterston, and Riley Keough.
+Director Steven Soderbergh emerged from his previously announced retirement to make this racecar heist flick starring Daniel Craig, Channing Tatum, Adam Driver, Katherine Waterston, and Riley Keough.
 Alas, Soderbergh’s ambitious scheme to market the film on a shoestring backfired; Logan Lucky received rave reviews but has earned only $16.5 mil.

 WINNER: Annabelle: Creation